The short story about Temporary Admission

 Advantages

-Most EU outsiders will practically have the same flying privileges as given under full importation as the few limitations does not influence the typical flight and will even give the typical operator more flexibility and extra advantages as unrestricted personal/family/guest use without consequences and no tax, VAT (Value Added Tax)or duty liability anywhere.
-Many of these points are often a problem and burden when using full importation.
+Operators capable of using TA will have vast advantages.
+These operators will practically have the same flying privileges as given under full importation, as the few limitations do not influence the typical flight for EU outsiders.
+Here, TA will even give the declarant more flexibility and extra advantages, such as unrestricted personal, family, and guest use without consequences and no tax or VAT liability anywhere, many of which are often a large problem when using full importation.

 Disadvantages

-1. Flights where the aircraft will be used for passenger transport subject to an individual and personal ticket fee or direct payment is not allowed
+1. Flights where the aircraft will be used for passenger transport, subject to an individual and personal ticket fee or direct payment, are not allowed

 2. Transportation of commercial freight items is not allowed